Beginning Ukulele Books Reviews for 7 Popular Books

 - Tempo markings to show how fast the song should go.
 Sometimes the speed of the music is described with a word (“Moderate”) and sometimes it is shown with a number which is called the metronome marking.
 The metronome marking below is saying there should be 158 beats per minute.

-Each of these books is intended for a different type of ukulele beginner.
-We have ordered them from easiest to hardest.
+The authors intended each of these books for a different type of ukulele beginner.
+We have ordered our beginning ukulele book reviews from easiest to hardest.

 - 21 Songs in 6 Days: Learn Ukulele the Easy Way